 Learn to Leverage Data and Boost Your Career

 There is a multitude of job opportunities waiting to be filled in industries like the ones cited in this article.
-Simplilearn’s PG Program in Data Analytics, in partnership with Purdue University and collaboration with IBM, gives you in-depth, real-world training that can help boost your career.
+Simplilearn’s Professional Certificate Program in Data Analytics, in partnership with Purdue University and collaboration with IBM, gives you in-depth, real-world training that can help boost your career.
 You’ll learn all the key skills like programming with R and Python, to build yourself into a job-ready data scientist and thrive in today’s data-driven world.